Türkiye hosts inaugural event on ocean action, climate crisis

 At the end of the panel, a video highlighting climate change was shown.

+More than 25 Ambassadors, members of diplomatic missions, scientists, and representatives from various organizations attended Blue Talks.

-Planned to be held annually, the event will focus on the importance of ocean resilience to climate change and will feature the views of high-level officials and experts.
+Planned to be held annually by Bizim Dunyamiz Foundation and the UN University for Peace, the event will focus on the importance of ocean resilience to climate change and will feature the views of high-level officials and experts.

 ---